 , Chris Dingman has spent a lot of time listening to Bobby Hutcherson

 's classic Blue Note albums.
 Given that his instrument of choice is the vibes, it should come as no surprise, but it's uncanny how much Dingman's debut resembles classics like Oblique

 Standout tracks include "Jet Lag," with its slightly sinister motif worked through in shifting rhythms and points of emphasis, immediately followed by the beautiful ballad "Manhattan Bridge," with its nebulous chord sequence.
 The title track is one of Dingman's most unforgettable melodies, a catchy series of three-note phrases.
 And this is all on the first half; the second half, while not having a standout track, is even stronger in sustaining a medium tempo, melancholy groove through the entire sequence.
 Only the last track, with a misguided attempt at spoken word, disrupts the experience.

-Ambrose Akinmusire: trumpet; Loren Stillman: saxophones; Fabian Almazan: piano; Joe Sanders: bass; Justin Brown: Drums; Ryan Ferreira: guitar; Erica Von Kleist: flute; Mark Small: bass clarinet.
+Ambrose Akinmusire: trumpet; Loren Stillman: saxophones; Fabian Almazan: piano; Joe Sanders: bass; Justin Brown: drums; Chris Dingman: vibraphone; Ryan Ferreira: guitar (3); Erica Von Kleist: flute (2, 8); Mark Small: bass clarinet (8).